realworldocaml/book/en/05-records.md

 leaves you with awkwardly named record fields, and adds needless repetition and verbosity to your code.

 Another approach is to mint a module for each type.
+We'll talk more about modules more in [xref](#files-modules-and-programs), but for now, you can think of a module as a way of collecting values and types together in a named package.

-This is actually a broadly useful idiom (and one used quite extensively by Core), providing for each type a name-space within which to put related values.
+Packing types into modules is actually a broadly useful idiom (and one used quite extensively by Core), providing for each type a name-space within which to put related values.
 When using this style, it is standard practice to name the type associated with the module `t`.
 Using this style we would write:

 ```ocaml
 # module Log_entry = struct